DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 `Content Drawer→Plugins→Custom Debug Console Content→Custom Debug Console` or on the left side of the content drawer click All and search Custom Debug Console.
 This way you can find the custom debug console widget.<br/> If you want you can create your console widget
-> :warning: **The console widget you create yourself will not include any built-in functions..**
+> :warning: **The console widget you create yourself will not include any built-in functions.**

 - ## Console Interface